-In 2013, testing of Automatic Passenger Counting (APC) from the German Dilax (Dilax, 2024) began in Norway on some trains.
+In 2013, testing of Automatic Passenger Counting (APC) began in Norway on some trains.
 The APC registers the number of people that embark and disembark through each train door on every station, by means of sensors in the doorways.
 Logs from one of the lines of Norwegian Railways door counts are shown in Annex 1.
 The data shown in Annex 1 is just a representative sample of the actual door count data acquired for the progression of this task.
 The actual data consists of over 30 thousand entries with more than 30 columns (minimum 34 columns).
-These entries represent the APC records of each door on each train.
+These entries represent the APC records of each door on each train as shown in Table 3.
+Similar data can be made available from other sources such as Skåne, Sweden and Trøndelag, Norway.